Family Friendly Things to do in Duluth MN

 28 Amazing Family Friendly Things to do in Duluth MN 2024

 There are so many things to do in Duluth MN it’s hard to keep my list down to just 28.
-It’s no wonder so many people like to head up to Duluth for a Day Trip or even a weekend getaway from Minneapolis.
+Many people enjoy going to Duluth for a day trip or weekend getaway from Minneapolis.

 DayTripper is reader-supported.
 When you purchase through links on our site, we may earn a small commission.
 I never promote things I haven’t vetted myself.

-Why Duluth MN as your Families Weekend Getaway?
+Why Duluth MN as your Family Weekend Getaway?

 Sitting alongside one of the biggest great lakes, there are so many Duluth attractions it was hard to keep my list to only 28.